 Bricklaying and masonry workers are considered moderate risks for illnesses caused by asbestos exposure.

-- Cutting bricks and building products containing asbestos.
-This also created asbestos contaminated dust.
+- Cutting bricks and building products containing asbestos created asbestos-contaminated dust.

-- Being exposed to other building materials on construction sites.
-Masons and bricklayers were often on sites for long periods while other asbestos-contaminated materials were being installed.
+- Masons and bricklayers were often exposed to other building materials on construction sites.
+The tradesmen worked on sites for long periods while other asbestos-contaminated materials were being installed.